noInfoPath/noinfopath-kendo-ui/README.md

   Listens on the Kendo UI Grid components change event and transitions the user to the ```toState``` specified in the noConfig node for this directive.

+  ##### kendoGrid.editable

+  When this property is truthy and an object, noKendoGrid Directive will look for the template property.
+When found, it will be expected to be a string, that is the url to the editor template.
+  When this occurs the directive must wait for the template before continuing with the grid initialization process.